Beginner Track • Topic 15

 What you must prove: That the urgency is genuine and unforeseen.
 That full competition would cause serious injury to the Government (operational impact, safety risk, financial harm).
 You must still request offers from as many sources as practicable under the circumstances.

-The period of performance trap: This is where new COs get burned.
-You can only sole source for the period covered by the urgency itself, plus a reasonable transition period to get a competitive follow-on in place.
+The period of performance trap: You can only sole source for the period covered by the urgency itself, plus a reasonable transition period to get a competitive follow-on in place.
 If an oil spill creates an urgent need for cleanup services that will take four months, you cannot write a five-year contract off that urgency.
-The contract period must match the urgent need.
-Once the urgency passes, you compete.
-Contracts over $750K with a performance period exceeding 12 months also require a D&F (Determination and Findings).
+For a contract greater than the SAT, the total period of performance may not exceed the time necessary to meet the urgent need and enter into another contract through competitive procedures, and it may not exceed one year including options unless the head of the agency determines exceptional circumstances apply.

 Common mistakes: Using urgency to cover poor planning.
 "We forgot to start the acquisition on time" is not urgency.
 Writing a multi-year contract off a short-term emergency.
 Failing to solicit from any other sources at all when other vendors were available and could have responded quickly.
 Not building a bridge to competition once the urgent period ends.